kotlin-hands-on/hands-on/README.md

 Each hands-on lab should start with an `01_Introduction` file that clearly highlights what the hands-on lab is going to cover.
 Ideally it should also show a screenshot of the end result (if this is for instance an application).

+The introduction should reference the source code with a last line:

+`You can find the code for the hands-on lab on [GitHub](https://github.com/Kotlin/kotlin-hands-{lab-name})`

 ##### Style and Formatting

 * Use *you* pronoun when referring to the user following the tutorial, i.e. "You first need to click on..."